The best place and time to live in the Milky Way: Model assumptions

-In order to compute the surface stellar density $\Sigma_{\star} (R,z) $ and metallicity $Z(R,z)$ distributions, \citet{2006MNRAS.366..899N, 2009ApJ...690.1452N} adopt a version of the chemical evolution \citep{1975ApJ...201L..51O}, which does not account for the radial gas flows.
-This model of the chemical evolution considers the instantaneous injection from massive stars and the delayed injection form low mass stars (see \citealt{2006MNRAS.366..899N} for details).
+In order to compute the surface stellar density $\Sigma_{\star} (R,z) $ and metallicity $Z(R,z)$ distributions, \citet{2006MNRAS.366..899N, 2009ApJ...690.1452N} adopted a simplified version of the chemical evolution recipe proposed by \citet{1975ApJ...201L..51O}, neglecting radial gas flows.
+The model considered the instantaneous metal injection from massive stars (K$_{\rm ins}$), the delayed injection form low-mass stars (K$_{\rm late}$) and the gas-infall rate ($\Sigma_{\rm IFR}$), and estimates the variation of surface density in gas and stars (see \citealt{2006MNRAS.366..899N} for details),